fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 1.2.0 =
+* Now implements custom rewrite rules for filtering our post type.
+These rules lived in a widget until now.
 * Added a widget to allow users to reorder vehicles by post meta keys.
 This enables sorting by year, make, model, price, odometer, etc. This widget was developed as a separate plugin until being rolled in with this update.
 * Added a setting to specify a default sort order and direction for vehicle search result pages